A Bit of Background on Marseille, France

 Another really neat bar that is a bit off the beaten path is in a cute little old fisherman’s village on the outskirts of Marseille called Les Goudes.
 It’s right on the water and feels like you’re in an old ship!
 Definitely a local spot – they serve food during the day, have outdoor seating and I think live music sometimes.

 Marseille city has a few of it’s own beaches – Plage de la Pointe Rouge & Plage du Prophete are the main ones.
-These beaches are okay but not as clean and have more of a “city beach” feel if that makes sense.
+However, these beaches are not as clean and have more of a “city beach” feel.
 For a more pleasant beach experience I would recommend hiking to a calanque in Marseille or Cassis.

 The “Old Port” of Marseille, lots of shops, restaurants, sometimes markets.
 Fun to walk around and take in all the sights and sounds